Robo-Linkers/Gesture-controlled-robotic-arm/README.md

 ---

 ## 🤝 Contributing
 - Contributions are welcome!
-Please feel free to submit a pull request or open an issue if you have suggestions or improvements.
+Please feel free to submit a pull request or open an issue if you have suggestions or improvements, for more details refer [CONTRIBUTING](CONTRIBUTING.md).

 ---